18 Data to constrain process model

 The code below

-• joins the bulk density table into the table with the carbon concentration
+• joins the bulk density table to the table with the carbon concentration

 • Determines the height of the horizon (biogeoBottomDepth - biogeoTopDepth) and converts to total mass of soil in the horizon using the bulk density.